Troubleshooting and potential complications

 - You will need to take your child to the emergency department or clinic for the G-tube to be replaced.
-Take your back-up tube with you.
+Take your back-up button kit with you.

-- Once the G-tube is replaced, you will need a G-tube study to verify that the new tube is in the stomach.
+- Once the G-tube is replaced, you will need an X-ray study to verify that the new tube is in the stomach.

 - If it has been more than 2 weeks:

-- Fill the syringe with 5mL of water
+- Fill the syringe from the button kit with 5mL of water

 - Put the syringe to the balloon valve